oracle/python-oracledb/doc/src/api_manual/connection.rst

     receiving a planned down notification from the database.

-    This function is best used before starting a new database request on an existing standalone connection.
-Pooled connections internally perform this check before returning a connection to the application.
+    This function is best used before starting a new database request on an existing :ref:`standalone connections <standaloneconnection>`.
+For pooled
+    connections, the :meth:`ConnectionPool.acquire()` method internally
+    performs this check before returning a connection to the application, see :ref:`poolhealth`.

     If this function returns False, the connection should be not be used by the application and a new connection should be established instead.